 Employment agreement with Mr. Francois.
-We entered into an employment agreement with Mr. Francois in November 2015 setting forth the terms of Mr. Francois s employment as our Chief Financial Officer.
-Pursuant to the agreement, Mr. Francois will be entitled to receive an annual salary of \$350,000 (which was subsequently increased to \$360,500 for 2017 and \$371,400 for 2018) and is eligible to receive an annual performance bonus of up to 35% of his base salary and certain stock options.
-Mr. Francois commenced services as our Chief Financial Officer effective November 1, 2015.
+We entered into an employment agreement with Mr. Francois in November 2015 setting forth the terms of Mr. Francois's employment as our Chief Financial Officer.
+Pursuant to the agreement, Mr. Francois will be entitled to receive an annual salary of \$350,000 (which was subsequently increased to \$360,500 for 2017, \$371,400 for 2018, and \$382,600 for 2019) and is eligible to receive an annual performance bonus of up to 35% of his base salary (or such higher amount as determined by the Compensation Committee) and certain equity awards.
 Mr. Francois is entitled to certain severance payments and benefits under his employment agreement, subject to executing a release and settlement agreement in a form acceptable to us, as further described below.

 Employment agreement with Dr. Angulo.
-We entered into an employment agreement with Dr. Angulo in July 2015 setting forth the terms of Dr. Angulo is employment as our Chief Medical Officer.
-Pursuant to the agreement, Dr. Angulo was entitled to receive an annual salary of \$390,000 (which was subsequently increased to \$413,800 for 2017 and \$426,300 for 2018) and is eligible to receive an annual performance bonus of up to 35% of his base salary and certain stock options.
-Dr. Angulo commenced services as our Chief Medical Officer effective July 6, 2015.
+We entered into an employment agreement with Dr. Angulo in July 2015 setting forth the terms of Dr. Angulo's employment as our Chief Medical Officer.
+Pursuant to the agreement, Dr. Angulo was entitled to receive an annual salary of \$390,000 (which was subsequently increased to \$413,800 for 2017, \$426,300 for 2018, and \$439,100 for 2019) and is eligible to receive an annual performance bonus of up to 35% of his base salary and certain stock options.
 Dr. Angulo is entitled to certain severance payments and benefits under his employment agreement, subject to executing a release and settlement agreement in a form acceptable to us, as further described below.
 In April 2016, we and Dr. Angulo amended the severance provisions of the employment agreement to avoid adverse tax consequences in the event that severance was to be paid.